gvwilson/thirdbit/src/fiction/makers-return/index.md

 "Who is this?"
 a voice demanded.
-It was the same person who had ordered Violet to shut down their earlier conversation.
+It was the same voice that had ordered Violet to shut down their earlier conversation.

 "I'm Sindy,"
 she said,
 turning her back on the Operators and waving at Dockety to come closer.
 "I'm outside.
 I mean,
-beside you."
+I'm on the ground beside you."

-"Tell them to release!
-The hull's breached—we're taking on water.
-They have to let us go!"
+"I don't care where you are!
+Tell your defense system to release us!"

-"The tentacles?"
+"The defense—you mean the tentacles?"

 "Yes!
-We mean you no harm.
-Please,
+We come in peace!
-deactivate your defenses!"
+Now deactivate your defenses!"

 Sindy's eyes widened.
-"Me?
-They're not mine!
+"They're not ours!
-Or ours—they live in the Mire.
+They live in the Mire.
 We don't control them!"

 "Who are you talking to?"
 Special Blazes demanded,
-grabbing Sindy's arm.
+grabbing Sindy's wrist.
 "Who is this?"

 "This is Captain Leung,"
 the voice replied.
 "And I say again,
-we're taking on water.
+we come in peace.
+Our ark was damaged during re-entry.
 Please,
 shut down your defense system so our bots can make repairs."

-The Operator glanced at Beevy, his eyes narrowing.
+The Operator's eyes narrowed.
+He glanced at Beevy and Dockety.
-"Your bots?"
+"Your bots, eh?"

-"Yes, our service bots.
-Look,
-that's not important right now—just turn the damn thing off!"

-Special Blazes covered the communicator in Sindy's hand with his own.
+He covered the communicator with his paw.
-"Switch it off," he ordered.
+"Switch it off," he ordered Sindy.
-"The tech, not the thing in the swamp.
-We have no idea who they are or if they're even people," he continued as Sindy opened her mouth.
+"We have no idea who they are or if they're even people.
-"This could just be a trick by Central or something like it."
+This could just be a trick by Central or something like it."

 "But they're in trouble!"
 Sindy tried to pull her hand away,